jfecher/ante-website/content/docs/ideas.md

 So far, the little we gain in brevity is countered with the additional cognitive overhead of requiring users to understand the additional construct(s) that would be added to the language.
-Lets look at a more complex example:
+Let's look at a more complex example:

 ```ante
 type Ast =